FAQ

 What brands does Supreme collaborate with?

-Supreme collaborations span over 50 brand partners, from luxury houses like Louis Vuitton and CDG to workwear staples like Timberland and Carhartt to completely left-field picks like Braun calculators.
+Supreme has worked with over 50 brand partners, from luxury houses like Louis Vuitton and CDG, to workwear staples like Timberland and Carhartt, to left-field picks like Braun calculators.
 We track every collab partner in our full catalog, and new ones show up almost every season.
-Part of what makes Supreme's collab strategy so effective is they don't stay in one lane — core skate brands like Independent sit right next to high fashion grails.
+Supreme's collab strategy doesn't stay in one lane: core skate brands like Independent sit right next to high fashion grails.

 How much more expensive is Supreme than the original?

-The Supreme markup over the original product typically ranges from 20-30% on lower-profile collabs to well past 200% on hyped drops — and that's before resale blows the gap wide open.
-We calculate the exact hype tax on every product page so you can see what the box logo is actually costing you.
-The markup tends to scale with how hyped the collab is, not the complexity of what they changed.
-Check out our breakdown of why Supreme is so expensive for the full picture.
+The Supreme markup over the original product typically runs 20-30% on lower-profile collabs and well past 200% on hyped drops, before resale opens the gap further.
+We calculate the exact hype tax on every product page so you can see what the box logo costs you.
+The markup scales with how hyped the collab is, not the complexity of what Supreme changed.
+For more, read why Supreme is so expensive.

 Can I buy Supreme products without the logo?

-Yes — almost every Supreme product is based on an existing item from another brand, and you can buy the original without the logo and without the markup.
-You're not buying a knockoff or a dupe; you're buying the Supreme original product that the collab started with, same materials, same construction.
+Yes.
+Almost every Supreme product is based on an existing item from another brand, and you can buy the original without the logo and without the markup.
+You're buying the same product the collab started with, same materials, same construction.
 We identify the base item for every collab in our catalog so you can decide whether the branding is worth the premium.
 Brands like The North Face and Timberland sell their originals at retail year-round.

 Is the Supreme version better quality than the original?

-Generally, no — the Supreme original product comes off the same production line with the same construction and specs.
+Generally, no. The original product comes off the same production line with the same construction and specs.
 A Supreme x Timberland boot is still a Timberland boot, and a Supreme x North Face Nuptse is still a Nuptse.
-Sometimes Supreme will use an exclusive colorway or a slight material upgrade, but the core quality is identical.
+Sometimes Supreme uses an exclusive colorway or a slight material upgrade, but the core quality is identical.
 You're paying the Supreme markup for branding, not a better-built product.

 What is the Supreme hype tax?

-The Supreme hype tax is what we call the markup between what the original product retails for and what Supreme charges for the same item with their branding on it.
-We calculate and display this percentage on every item in our catalog so you can see exactly what the box logo is costing you — on some collabs it's modest, on others it's eye-watering.
-Read our full hype tax explainer to understand how we calculate it and why Supreme commands these prices in the first place.
+The Supreme hype tax is the markup between what the original product retails for and what Supreme charges for the same item with its branding on it.
+We calculate and display this percentage on every item in our catalog so you can see what the box logo costs you.
+On some collabs it's modest.
+On others it runs past 200%.
+Read our full hype tax explainer for the math, and why Supreme commands these prices in the first place.